niiknow/vestacp/README.md

 Enjoy!!!

 ## Release Notes
-1.0.12 - starting from this version, we upgraded to MariaDB 10.2, please login as root and run the command:
+1.1.0 - starting from this version, we upgraded to MariaDB 10.2, please login as root and run the command:
 ```
 # mysql_upgrade --verbose -u root -p
+# service mysql restart
 ```
 And finish by restarting the docker container.